folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 1. Find the embargo period you want to remove.
 2. Click the **trash can icon** next to the embargo period.
 The embargo period is removed and is deleted when you save the record.

+## Exporting a title record

+1. [Find the title](#searching-for-providers-packages-and-titles) you want to export.
+2. In the **Title record** window, in the **Packages** section, select the package within which the title appears that you want to export.
+3. In the **Package title details** window, click **Actions > Export title package (CSV)**.
+4. From the **Package fields to export** drop-down list, you can select the following eHoldings information for export: Access Status Type, Agreements, Automatically Select titles, Custom Coverage, Holdings status, Notes, Package Content Type, Package Id, Package Name, Package Type, Provider Id, Provider Name, Proxy, Show To Patrons, and Tags.
+5. From the **Title fields to export** drop-down list, you can select the following eHoldings information for export: Access Status Type, Agreements, Alternative title(s), Contributors, Coverage statement, Custom Coverage, Custom Embargo, Custom label, Description, Edition, Holdings status, ISBN_Online, ISBN_Print, Managed coverage dates, Managed Embargo, Notes, Peer reviewed, Proxy, Publication Type, Publisher, Show To Patrons, Subjects, Tags, Title ID, Title name, Title Type, and URL.
+6. Click **Export.**
+7. The export will appear in the [Export manager app](/docs/export-manager).

 ## Adding a tag to a title record